 - clinical management of COVID-19 (for example, how to treat the infection and pandemic-related conditions such as mental health and addiction issues);

 - health-system strategies (for example, how to improve the capacity of hospitals to respond to a surge of severely ill COVID-19 patients, and how to improve the delivery of virtual care during the pandemic); and

 - economic and social responses (for example, how schools and public transit should be adapted, and how to maintain essential services).

-Whilst it’s true that COVID-END focuses a lot on providing resources to the people who support government, public health and healthcare decision-makers, the perspectives of citizens, patients, service users and other members of the public are an important part of its work.
-Members of the public are also making decisions on a daily basis, such as following public-health measures and recommendations, and opting for in-person or online school and other activities.
-We can all benefit from having the best evidence at our fingertips.
+Whilst it’s true that COVID-END focused a lot on providing resources to the people who support government, public health and healthcare decision-makers, the perspectives of citizens, patients, service users and other members of the public were an important part of its work.
+Members of the public were also making decisions on a daily basis, such as following public-health measures and recommendations, and opting for in-person or online school and other activities.
+We could all benefit from having the best evidence at our fingertips.

 What is evidence?

-We use the term ‘evidence’ as a short form for ‘research evidence.’
+We used the term ‘evidence’ as a short form for ‘research evidence.’
 In a broad sense, evidence refers to any systematic observation in order to establish facts and reach conclusions.